jemmy512/book-notes/linux/linux-proc.md

                     return;
                 }

                 /* 2.
-Original CBS: Replenishes runtime and advances the deadline
+Original CBS -> implicit deadline: Replenishes runtime and advances the deadline
                 * for new periods or implicit-deadline tasks (deadline == period). */ replenish_dl_new_period(dl_se, rq) {
                     /* for non-boosted task, pi_of(dl_se) == dl_se */